 Tracking the tropics, tracking the Gulf:

 The Atlantic is heating up!
-There are now three areas of tropical tracking in the Atlantic basin.
-None are bringing impacts to the Gulf Coast at this time.
+There are two areas of concern tracking in the Atlantic basin.
+Neither are expected to impact the Gulf coast over the next week.

 Make sure your family is prepared for whatever comes our way this hurricane season.
 You can check out our 2025 Hurricane and Flood Survival Guide here.